 Following extensive research Dr Peter D’Adamo has created a detailed dietary and lifestyle recommendations specific to one’s blood type.

 Over the several decades, Dr D’Adamo and his team of researchers have identified over 1,000 common foods that contain powerful proteins called lectins.
 Depending on our particular blood type we react in particular ways to to different food lectins.

 The main areas on influences being ; Ideal Body Weight, Optimum Energy Levels, Healthy Digestion, and, Mental Clarity.

-For example, after consuming any number of foods containing wheat, both blood types O experience fatigue, bloating and other digestive problems.
+For example, after consuming any number of foods containing wheat, blood types O experience fatigue, bloating and other digestive problems.
 This may be more than a simple ‘food intolerance’.
 The walls of the stomach and intestines are lined with sensitive receptors that interact with, and respond to the lectin in wheat.
-At first, one might only experience that wheat lectin interaction as a mild digestive problem, or a dull, listless feeling after consuming a white bread sandwich but over time this can develop into consistent weight gain and loss of energy.
+At first, one might only experience that wheat lectin interaction as a mild digestive problem, or a dull, listless feeling after consuming a white bread sandwich but over time this can develop into consistent weight gain, digestive related complaints and loss of energy.